UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Clusters/Thomas.md

 Materials and Molecular Modelling.

 !!! important "Thomas final retirement"
-    The Thomas cluster is being retired.
-Thomas' filesystem is getting too old and beginning to fail, so we now need to retire Thomas.
+    The Thomas cluster has been retired.
+Thomas' filesystem was getting too old and beginning to fail, so we had to retire Thomas.
 Notable dates are:

     - **Monday 20 March 2023**: The queue is being drained.
 Existing jobs will complete and new jobs will not start.